orblivion/ntfy/.sandstorm/README.md

 ### [Security](README_DETAILS.md#security)

-**For the initial release we will only add the offer template** (described in a different section):

-ntfy's web UI is just another dumb client.
-It looks like an admin (it fooled me at first), but all configurations and secrets you see are actually stored in the browser (which causes some new problems, see "Caveats about missing features" below)
+ntfy's web UI is mostly another dumb client.
+Almost all configurations and secrets are actually stored in the browser (which causes some new problems, see "Caveats about missing features" below).

-For Sandstorm integration, we will offer extra functionality.
-We will make sure that none of this new functionality works over the API URL (i.e. via phone clients), only Sandstorm's web portal.
-One such item will be the "offer template" which gives the user a new API URL and shows them how to connect it to their phone.
-The other, which we will do later, will be an "Extra API" to facilitate features described in the Backend Changes section.
+However there are a couple exceptions. **For the initial release**:

+* We will make sure that ntfy's "Admin API" (possibly still in beta?) does not somehow affect us
+* We will add a Sandstorm "offer template" (see below), which we will make sure only shows up in the Web UI (not via API URL)

+For future versions we may add an "Extra API" for additional features.

 ### [Link to URL to put into phone app](README_DETAILS.md#link-to-url-to-put-into-phone-app)

-**For the initial release we will add the offer template**
+**For the initial release we will**

-"Offer template" that has API URL and instructions for phone setup.

-- [x] Add API URL for users offer template
+- [x] Add a Sandstorm "offer template" to settings page, which generates API URL for users
+- [x] Include instructions on how users can configure their phone with it

 ### [Remove Features](README_DETAILS.md#remove-features)